The isni package

 sexact | is.na(sexact) ~ gender*faculty | gender *faculty

-to separately specify variables used in
+uses the operator | to separately specify variables used in

 the complete-data model and MDM.
 The two-equation formula means that the

-complete-data model is sexact
+complete-data model is sexact \(\sim\) gender*faculty and that

-and gender*faculty
+is.na(sexact) and gender*faculty are the

-missingness indicator and the missingness predictor s in the nonresponse model described
+missingness indicator and the missingness predictor \(s\) in the nonresponse model described

 above, respectively.